 The most recent failure occurred today when Judge Paul Friedman of the U.S. District Court in Washington, D.C. denied the government’s request for summary judgment.
 He also denied the plaintiffs’ summary judgment motion.

 The issues raised by the government’s motion are procedural in nature, relating to standing and ripeness.
 Thus, the denial of that motion provides no indication as to how Judge Friedman will rule on the merits.

 The plaintiffs’ case on the merits is a strong one, though.
 This is clear from their summary judgment brief, submitted by Michael Carvin of Jones, Day.
 It contains a summary of the plaintiffs’ argument, which I reprint (in large part) below.
-Those who want a shorter version can refer to Jonathan Alter’s summary on the Volokh Conspiracy.
+Those who want a shorter version can refer to Jonathan Adler’s summary on the Volokh Conspiracy.